orix-software/orix-software.github.io/docs/commands/bootfd.md

 /#bootfd

-The binary is located to bin folder.
-It will load microdisc rom and start it.
-If the binary displays that it does not found microdis.rom, then place microdis.rom file in the right folder.
+The binary is located in "/bin" folder.
+It will load microdisc rom and will start it.
+If it displays "microdis.rom not found", then place "microdis.rom" file in the right folder.

 If you have firmware 1, you will be able to load « blake's 7 ».
 If you have firmware 2, all sedoric .dsk should start.